 In Upjohn Co. v.
 United States, 449 U.S. 383 (1981), the U.S. Supreme Court held that internal investigations, and the responses given by employees during internal investigations, are protected by privilege.

 From there on out, it became customary to provide Upjohn warnings to employees, indicating that the investigation is governed by privilege, that the company holds the privilege, and that the company may choose to waive the privilege at its discretion.

 Failure to provide an Upjohn warning could spell trouble in the event of a federal investigation, as it may result in the disclosure of confidential internal information.

 If you are aware of an allegation of health care fraud at your corporation, it is vital that you launch internal investigation conducted by outside counsel.
 A thorough investigation that is properly protected by privilege will allow the health care entity to take corrective action swiftly, while still maintaining the attorney-client privilege.

-If you are aware that your entity is being investigated by state or local authorities, its imperative that you contact outside counsel to conduct a thorough parallel investigation.
+If you are aware that your entity is actually being investigated by state or local authorities, you should contact outside counsel to conduct a thorough parallel investigation.
 Failure to do so will leave you powerless to defend the eventual government allegations.